fadedled/SoftGfx/README.md

 ## Build sample

-To build you must have the SDL2 development files installed, the simple Makefile included builds the sample application with the ```make``` command (it's source is found in src/simple_app.c).
+To build you must have the SDL2 development files installed, the simple Makefile included builds the sample application with the ```make``` command (the source code of the sample application can be found in src/simple_app.c).
 The sample program opens and shows one of two OBJ files with one of two BMP textures applied.

 ![](./res/sample_image.png)